VicaMeow/oligogenic-ad-prs-browser/disclaimer.md

 **⚠️ IMPORTANT: FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY**

-This application is developed as a coursework project for PSYC301 and is intended solely for educational demonstration and learning purposes.
+This application is developed as a coursework project for UBC PSYC_V 301 901 2025W1 Brain Dysfunction and Recovery with Dr.Steven Barnes, and is intended solely for educational demonstration and learning purposes.

 ## Scientific Basis

-• Based on polygenic risk score methodology from Zhang et al. (2020), demonstrating late-onset Alzheimer's disease exhibits oligogenic architecture with fewer than 100 causal common SNPs
+• Based on GWAS from Zhang et al. (2020), demonstrating late-onset Alzheimer's disease exhibits oligogenic architecture.

 • Uses 22 SNPs from PGS000334 (PGS Catalog, 2020), representing the same genetic associations from Zhang et al. (2020)